 13. Climate

 If you enjoy watching the snow fall every year during the winter or enjoy being wrapped in a blanket while sitting in front of a roaring fire with a cup of hot chocolate or tea in your hand, you don’t want to move to Buckeye, Arizona.
-It almost never snows in Buckeye, and even during the middle of winter, it rarely gets below 30 degreesOpens in a new tab.
-Fahrenheit.
+It almost never snows in Buckeye, and even during the middle of winter, it rarely gets below 30 degrees Fahrenheit.

 If you hate the heat, you will hate living in Buckeye, as during the summer, it regularly reaches temperatures above 100 degrees Fahrenheit.
 It even gets to 112 degrees Fahrenheit, which means that if you don’t have a really good air conditioner, you will suffer regularly during the summer while living in Buckeye.